 Sub-urethral Slings: Mechanical Support

-Sub-urethral sling placement represents a minimally invasive surgical option for male stress incontinence.
-This technique consists of placing a synthetic sling under the urethra to support it and restore the urethrovesical angle.
-The procedure lasts about 45 minutes, under local or general anesthesia.
+A sub-urethral sling is a minimally invasive surgical option for male stress incontinence.
+The procedure involves placing a synthetic sling beneath the urethra to support it and restore the urethrovesical angle.
+It typically takes about 45 minutes and can be performed under local or general anesthesia.

-Success rate varies from 60 to 80% according to studies, with better results in patients with mild to moderate incontinence.
-Recovery requires 4 to 6 weeks during which high-capacity men's incontinence boxers are essential.
-Complications are rare but may include temporary urinary retention or sling erosion.
+Success rates range from 60 to 80% across studies, with the best outcomes in men with mild to moderate leakage.
+Recovery takes four to six weeks, during which high-capacity men's incontinence boxers are essential for day-to-day comfort.
+Complications are uncommon but may include temporary urinary retention or, rarely, sling erosion.

 Artificial Urinary Sphincter: The Gold Standard

-Artificial sphincter remains the reference for severe incontinence, particularly after prostatectomy.
-This sophisticated device comprises an inflatable cuff placed around the urethra, a reservoir implanted in the abdomen, and a pump housed in the scrotum.
-The patient manually controls sphincter opening and closing.
+The artificial urinary sphincter remains the benchmark treatment for severe incontinence—particularly after prostatectomy.
+This device consists of an inflatable cuff placed around the urethra, a pressure-regulating reservoir implanted in the lower abdomen, and a small pump housed in the scrotum.
+The patient manually operates the pump to open and close the sphincter as needed.

 ACT Balloons: The Adjustable Option

-ACT (Adjustable Continence Therapy) or ProACT balloons offer a less invasive alternative than artificial sphincter.
-Two balloons are implanted on either side of the urethra to slightly compress it.
-The main advantage is the possibility to adjust balloon volume in consultation, without new procedure.
+ACT (Adjustable Continence Therapy) or ProACT balloons offer a less invasive alternative to the artificial sphincter.
+Two small balloons are implanted on either side of the urethra to apply gentle compression, and their volume can be fine-tuned in the office without additional surgery—a key advantage if results need to be dialed in over time.

 Peri-urethral Injections

-Bulking agents injected around the urethra (collagen, silicone, hyaluronic acid) increase urethral resistance and improve coaptation.
-This minimally invasive technique, performed under local anesthesia, suits mild incontinence.
+Bulking agents such as collagen, silicone, or hyaluronic acid are injected around the urethra to increase urethral resistance and improve coaptation.
+The procedure is minimally invasive, performed under local anesthesia, and best suited for mild incontinence.

 Sacral Neuromodulation